 Katie Hughes was born and raised in Enterprise, Alabama, and is a graduate of the 2007 Enterprise High School class.

 Katie took art classes every year while in school, beginning in the 7th grade.
 She always knew she wanted to grow up and be an artist like her talented mother and local sign painter, Marquita Compton.
 She works predominantly in the medium of acrylic, but includes pencil and charcoal portraits in her portfolio.
-She currently works at Salon Serendipity where the clients are a ready audience to showcase her works.
-Hughes currently works part time as a cosmetologist and part time as a painter and teacher at her painting parties.
+Commission artworks are taken upon request.

 Katie has been featured at the local Piney Woods Arts Festival and has received a judges’ award for one of her more popular paintings.
 She has also done commemorative works for Fort Rucker soldiers and families of the Yoakum Defrenn Hangar ceremony.